fraserxu/electron-pdf/README.md

     --version                  Current version of package
-    -i | --input               String - The path to the HTML file or url -o | --output              String - The path of the output PDF -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - default
+    -i | --input               String - The path to the HTML file or url -o | --output              String - The path of the output PDF -c | --css                 String - The path to custom CSS -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - default
     -s | --printSelectionOnly  Boolean - Whether to print selection only